plooploops/windows-containers-AD/Scenarios-Read-Me/README-Persistent-Volume-Azure-Files.md

 #### Prepare environment

 ##### Set up Azure File Share
-We can run a set up script in **.\scripts\persistent-volume-mount-prep-azure-file-create.ps1**, be sure to adapt it to the **appropriate settings**!
+We can run a [Setup Script](../scripts/persistent-volume-mount-prep-azure-file-create.ps1), and be sure to adapt it to the **appropriate settings**!
 We'll work through the main steps of the script.

 Run this script on the host with elevated permissions in PowerShell.